timothyleejin/tp/docs/UserGuide.md

 **Example Input:** <br>
 ```
-list
-fav 1  // adds the 1st person in the address book to favourites
+fav 1  // adds the 1st person in listed in the contact list to favourites
 ```

 **Expected Output:** <br>